Rundown

 Here, so taste this: better now, isn’t it.

-you won’t get that same bammy, not even
+you won’t get that good bammy, not even

-with seafood.
-That’s a different kind they use.
+with your seafood.
+It’s a different kind they use.

 I’m so glad you and your brother